PlayingWithProjections/generator_reason/README.md

 ## Extra questions

 * Reverse engineer some of the gmae mechanics.
 For example how long before a game starts, how long before a question timeout?
+* changed gameEvent to include the player that opened a game